 - Place steak, lemon juice, olive oil, garlic, and salt in a large resealable bag or a baking dish.

 - Marinate the steak for 30-60 minutes, or up to 8 hours.
-If you are only marinating for 30 minutes, leave the steak out on the counter.
+If you are only marinating for 30 minutes, leave it out on the counter.
 For longer times, put it in the refrigerator until 30 minutes before you are going to cook it.

 - Heat the grill on high.

-- Cook the steak on the hot grill, turning occasionally, until the steak is seared on both sides and cooked until the center is just a little pink in the middle, 4-5 minutes per side.
+- Cook the steak on the hot grill, turning occasionally, until it is seared on both sides and cooked until the center is just a little pink in the middle, 4-5 minutes per side.

-- Let the steak rest for 5 minutes.
+- Let rest for 5 minutes.
 Then cut it thinly against the grain into slices.

 Make the Tzatziki Sauce